How to Create Lists in SharePoint Using Visual Studio 2015

 Enter the URL of your local SharePoint development site.
 You will also get to choose between deploying as a farm solution or a sandboxed solution, but for our tutorial, we will choose to Deploy as a sandboxed solution.

 STEP 2: Organize your Items with Solution Explorer

-Now that our solution has been created, we can view what Visual Studio has created for us in the Solution Explorer.
+Now that our solution has been created, we can view what Visual Studio has created for us in Solution Explorer.
 It’s good practice to add folders for the columns, content types, and lists so everything is organized.
-You can do this by right clicking on the project and choosing Add and then New Item.
+You can do this by right-clicking on the project and choosing Add and then New Item.

 STEP 3: Add Site Columns

 Now let’s right-click on our newly created Columns folder and add some site columns to it.
 We’ll add all future items to the project the same way we added the folders.
 Right-click on the Columns folder and add a Site Column.

 EXPERT TIP: You should enter your column names without a space.
 Visual Studio will automatically add space within the column name.